Hands-on workshop · online & on-site

-Mastering Claude Code — Your team is using AI.
+Your team is using AI.
 But are they using it well?
-Spend a day turning unpredictable "vibe coding" into a reliable, reviewable, spec-driven workflow with Claude Code — from configuration, through OpenSpec, to a team of specialised agent personas.
+Turn unpredictable "vibe coding" into a reliable, reviewable, spec-driven workflow with Claude Code — then step up to directing a team of AI agents as Product Owner.
 Co-presented by Emmz Rendle and Dylan Beattie.

 Your team is using AI — are they getting the most out of it?